mutablelogic/docker-action-runner/README.md

 This repository contains code to create a docker image for a github action runner, and instructions for using it.
 The most useful guide I found was [here](https://testdriven.io/blog/github-actions-docker/) and this repository is based on that.

-I am targetting ARM 32-bit (armhf) here as the environment for the runner.
+I am targetting ARM 32-bit (armhf) here as the environment for the runner, my use case is to be able to run GitHub Actions on ARM (which are not supported by default).

 ## Setup